quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part18_8.4_ODE_Algorit.md

 #### Effect of Nonlinearity on Resonance

-Background context: Explore how increasing the exponent \( p \) in the potential \( V(x) = k|x|^{p/p} \) affects the character of resonance.
-For large \( p \), the mass effectively "hits" the wall, leading to a phase mismatch between the driver and the oscillator.
+Background context: Explore how increasing the exponent $p $ in the potential$V(x) = k|x|^{p/p}$ affects the character of resonance.
+For large $p$, the mass effectively "hits" the wall, leading to a phase mismatch between the driver and the oscillator.

-:p How does changing the exponent \( p \) affect the resonance behavior?
+:p How does changing the exponent $p$ affect the resonance behavior?
 ??x
-As the exponent \( p \) increases, the character of the resonance changes significantly.
-When \( p \) is large, the potential becomes more nonlinear, causing the mass to "hit" a wall or barrier, effectively detuning it from the driving force.
+As the exponent $p $ increases, the character of the resonance changes significantly.
+When$p$ is large, the potential becomes more nonlinear, causing the mass to "hit" a wall or barrier, effectively detuning it from the driving force.
 This results in the driver being less effective at pumping energy into the system, leading to a broader and less pronounced resonance peak. x??

 ---